 I grew up with two sisters in rural northern Indiana.
 All of us, except Dad, were members of Mom’s fundamentalist church.
 Dad was a cynic.
 Later I went to college but it didn’t lead to any success.
 I lived various places and married late.
 That says something about where I come from.
-For over six years now I have worked full-time maintenance at a supermarket in Maine.
-My wife and I are still happily married after twenty years and about that I am very thankful.
+For over nine years now I have worked full-time maintenance at a supermarket in Maine.
+My wife and I are still happily married after twenty-three years and about that I am very thankful.
 I guess that says something about where I am now.

-Copyright © 2010 by Michael Smetzer
+Copyright © 2016 by Michael Smetzer